clementlefevre/clementlefevre.github.io/_posts/2018-07-01-fast_and_curious.md

 |:--:|
 |![](/images/fast_and_curious/heatmap.png)|

-Well, that the only takeaway from this project : the speedings occurs more often on Sunday, either early in the morning (empty streets) or beginning of the after noon, which match with the male testosteron variation in the day.
+One hypothesis : the speedings occurs more often early in the morning or beginning of the after noon, which match with the male testosteron variation in the day.
+Sunday (low traffic) amplifies this trend.